 Now, let’s explore all the different methods to initiate Intune sync manually on Windows devices.

-Method 1 – Manually Initiate Intune Sync using Settings App
+Method 1: Force Initiate Intune Sync using Settings App

 You can force Initiate Intune sync manually using the Settings App on Windows 10/11.
-The steps for Windows 10 and Windows 11 will remain the same, I will provide the steps/screenshots from Windows 11.
+Let’s check the steps:

 - Press the Windows + I keys to open the Settings App.